Faboslav/friends-and-foes-beekeeper-hut/README.md

 ---

-[Friends&Foes] Beekeper Hut is a small addon adding the beekeper hut structure.
+[Friends&Foes] - Beekeeper Hut is a small addon adding the beekeeper hut structure.
 Structure can be found in [Meadow] and [Flower Forest] biomes.

 Please feel free to [report crash/bug, share your ideas or give some feedback].
 ## Important links